ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 For more information about SDK Go or other languages, see the [VPC SDK reference](/apidocs/vpc/latest?code=go#update-vpn-gateway-connection).

-### Upgrading the auto-negotiation policy by using Terraform
+### Upgrading the auto-negotiation policy with Terraform
 {: #upgrade-vpn-old-auto-procedure-ui-terraform}
 {: terraform}